neha-singh8/ecommerce_sales_analysis/README.md

 ## Ecommerce Sales Analysis

 ## Project Overview
-- This project analyzes retail business performance across sales, profit, customers, products, and operations.
-It aims to identify key drivers of revenue and profitability, understand customer and regional behavior, and evaluate the impact of discounts, returns, and delivery on overall performance.
-The insights help improve decision-making in pricing, operations, and growth strategy.
+- This project analyzes retail business performance across sales, profit, customers, products and operations.
+It aims to identify key drivers of revenue and profitability, understand customer and regional behavior and evaluate the impact of discounts, returns and delivery on overall performance.
+The insights help improve decision-making in pricing, operations and growth strategy.

 ## Dataset Source
 - Source: Kaggle